hilariie/MapReduce/README.md

   * To run the tests, run this code in src folder: `python testMapReduce.py`
 ___
 ## Handling Big Data
 The algorithm was tested on a dataset of 1 million rows.
-Using multiprocessing, the operation completed in about 5.30 seconds but completed in about 48 seconds using threading.
-However, testing the algorithm on a small dataset, using threading, the MapReduce operation completed in less than a second whereas for multiprocessing, it takes about 3 seconds.
+Using multiprocessing, the operation completed in 3.74 seconds (see image below) but completed in 48 seconds using multithreading.
+However, testing the algorithm on a small dataset, using multithreading, the MapReduce operation completed in less than a second whereas for multiprocessing, it takes approximately 2 seconds.

 System specs: 12 core-cpu, 16gb RAM.